johntaraj/MIPS-BST-and-Ligatures/README.md

 ## Prerequisites

 - Ensure you have the MARS (MIPS Assembler and Runtime Simulator) tool installed to simulate and run the MIPS assembly code.
-- Familiarity with MIPS assembly language and register conventions.

 ## Task Descriptions